-Student safety has been, is, and will always be CMCSS’ top priority.
+Student safety is CMCSS’s top priority.
 CMCSS has a comprehensive Emergency Management Plan.
 This plan is continuously reviewed and practiced in coordination with local law enforcement, fire, emergency medical services, emergency management, and other responding agencies.
 While CMCSS does not publicly advertise its plan to ensure that those who wish to do harm do not have access to the information, the District and its security stakeholders stand behind its plans, procedures, and practices to keep students safe.

 CMCSS does all that it can to ensure students are safe, but it takes the entire community working together to provide a secure educational environment.
 We know it can be a challenging conversation, but we ask parents to please talk to their children about the importance of immediately reporting any safety concern to a teacher, administrator, SRO, or other trusted adult.
-Whether it is on social media or in the schoolhouse, if you see or hear something, say something.
+Whether it is on social media or in the schoolhouse, if you see or hear something, say something to a school or law enforcement official.
 Additionally, it is important that families read the Student Code of Conduct, reinforce positive behaviors with students, and explain the consequences, including potential criminal charges, for offenses.

 One of the most important things we can all do is truly get to know our children.
 When students have meaningful connections with teachers, parents, and other trusted adults, it can make a tremendous difference when they are struggling emotionally or need extra support.